Aromanians: In Serbia

-In medieval times, the Aromanians populated Herzegovina and elevated famous necropolises with petroglyphs (Radimlja, Blidinje, etc.).
 The Aromanians, known as Cincari (Цинцари), migrated to Serbia in the 18th and early 19th centuries.
 They most often were bilingual in Greek, and were often called "Greeks" (Grci).
 They were influential in the forming of Serbian statehood, having contributed with rebel fighters, merchants and intellectuals.
 Many Greek Aromanians (Грко Цинцари) came to Serbia with Alija Gušanac as krdžalije (mercenaries) and later joined the Serbian Revolution (1804–1817).
 Some of the notable rebels include Konda Bimbaša and Papazogli.
 Among the notable people of Aromanian descent are playwright Jovan Sterija Popović (1806–1856), novelist Branislav Nušić (1864–1938), and politician Vladan Đorđević (1844–1930).

 The majority of Serbian people of Aromanian descent do not speak Aromanian and espouse a Serb identity.
 They live in Niš, Belgrade and some smaller communities in Southern Serbia, such as Knjaževac.
 The Lunjina Serbian–Aromanian Association was founded in Belgrade in 1991.
-According to the 2011 census, there were 243 Serbian citizens that identified as ethnic Cincari.
+According to the 2022 census, there were 327 Serbian citizens that identified as ethnic Cincari.
 However, unofficial estimates number the Aromanian population of Serbia at 5,000–15,000.

 Diaspora

 Aside from the Balkan countries, there are also communities of Aromanian emigrants living in Canada, the United States, France and Germany.
 Although the largest diaspora community is in select major Canadian cities, Freiburg, Germany has one of the most important Aromanian organisations, the Union for Aromanian Language and Culture.
 In the United States, the Society Farsharotu is the oldest and most well-known association of Aromanians, founded in 1903 by Nicolae Cican, an Aromanian native of Albania.
-In France, the Aromanians are grouped in the Trã Armãnami Association of the Aromanians of France.
+In France, the Aromanians are grouped in the Trâ Armânami Association of French Aromanians.

-Notable Aromanians
+Notable people

 The following is a list of notable people of full or partial Aromanian descent.
-Note that these claims are in many cases disputed or shared with ancestry from other ethnicties.
+Note that these claims are in many cases disputed or shared with ancestry from other ethnicities.